sdr-enthusiasts/docker-flightairmap/README.md

 * Browse to `http://dockerhost:8080/` to access the FlightAirMap GUI.
 * Browse to `http://dockerhost:8080/install/` to access the FlightAirMap settings area.

 With regards to settings - where one exists, you should use an environment variable to set your desired setting.
-The environment variables get written to the `require/settings.php` file on container start, so any configuration items applied via with `/install/` area may be overwritten.
+The environment variables get written to the `require/settings.php` file on container start, so any configuration items applied via `/install/` area may be overwritten.
 Long story short, your first port of call for configuration should be environment variables.

 ## Quick Start with `docker-compose`